demisto/content-docs/docs/tutorials/tut-setup-dev.md

 1. Verify the requirements
 2. Fork the GitHub repo
 3. Clone the GitHub fork locally
-4. Run the bootstrap script
+4. Setup the VSCode extension
 5. Run the linter and unit tests
 6. Create a branch and integration directory
 7. Commit and push